The spring vegetable, ASPARAGUS with wine in three preparations

 Tips for the salad:

-- Arrange the soft-boiled eggs in the salad lukewarm;
+- Arrange the soft-boiled eggs lukewarm in the salad;

-- Boil the asparagus for this salad until al dente, so they are deliciously crispy in the salad.
+- Cook the asparagus for this salad al dente, so they are wonderfully crunchy in the salad.

-This very fresh, slightly aromatic wine from Belgian soil goes very well with this dish.
-Its lightness and crunchy, juicy acidity make the combination beautiful with the bitterness of the asparagus and the salty accent of the cooked ham.
-In terms of aroma, this auxerrois gives a luxuriant bouquet, even slightly floral, which goes well with the fat of the - still running - egg yolk.
+This very tight and fresh riesling from Marc Josten does very well with this dish.
+Due to its lightness and crisp, juicy acidity, the combination is made beautiful with the bitterness of the asparagus and the salty accent of the cooked ham.
+In terms of aroma, this Riesling gives a lush bouquet, even slightly floral, which goes well with the fat of the - still running - egg yolk.

-Serving suggestion: Serve this wine from a carafe, especially in its youth, this wine has so much to offer and doesn't always show it immediately.
+Serving suggestion: Serve this wine from a carafe, especially in its youth, this wine has so much to offer and does not always show it immediately.
 A little oxygen can do wonders!

-The classic of the classics – asparagus à la Flamande
+The classic of all classics – asparagus à la Flamande

-Never change a winning horse… a delicious combination with the fresh-bitter of the asparagus versus the savory-fat of the best farm butter and eggs.
+Never change a winning horse… a delicious combination with the fresh-bitter of the asparagus against the savory-fatty of the best farm butter and eggs.

 Korta Katarina posip - Orebic - Croatia

-Asparagus à la Flamande is in itself a solid and concentrated preparation, apart from the fresh bitterness of the asparagus, it is a dish with power and complexity.
-The butter and eggs make it rich and bold, the white pepper and nutmeg provide complexity and length on the palate.
-Compared to this dish, I think this wine is a real discovery, on one of the islands off the Dalmatian Coast is the domain Korta Katarina on the island of Peljesac.
+Asparagus à la Flamande is in itself a hearty and concentrated preparation, apart from the fresh bitterness of the asparagus, it is a dish with strength and complexity.
+The butter and eggs make it rich and bold, the white pepper and nutmeg add complexity and length on the palate.
+In contrast to this dish, I think this wine is a real discovery, on one of the islands off the Dalmatian Coast, the Korta Katarina domain is located on the island of Peljesac.
 Posip is their white wine, which tastes remarkably elegant for such a warm climate zone.
 In the nose you are spoiled with ripe stone fruits and fresh walnut, wood aging is not involved here.
 In the mouth, the wine starts very fresh and tight in acidity, but then very mouth-filling, rich and long in the aftertaste.
 A small and pleasant bitterness makes the nod to the asparagus while the complexity lingers for a long time and manages to tame the rich 'Flamande' with the eggs and butter.
 Enjoy this wine in a wide wine glass!

 Raymond Usseglio 'Les Claux' – Côtes du Rhône Blanc – France

-As a more classic counterpart to 'asparagus à la Flamande', I travel to the Rhône valley in southern France.
-We are at the historical and also biodynamic domain 'Raymond Usseglio'.
+As a more classic counterpart to the 'asparagus à la Flamande' I go to the Rhône valley in the South of France.
+We are at the historic and also biodynamic domain 'Raymond Usseglio'.
 The white cuvée 'Les Claux' is a typical white blend of Grenache Blanc, Clairette and Roussanne.
-On the nose this wine shows ripe white peach and fresh blossoms, even a discreet nutmeg accent makes the link in the nose with the nutmeg in my favorite asparagus dish.
-In the mouth, this wine is mouth-filling, warm, soft and very intense, which proudly counters the rich sauce with eggs and butter.
-Although it is surprising how this wine, with its fine acidity, finishes everything in elegance and freshness and winks at the purity of the asparagus.
-Serve this wine at 10°C and let it warm up a bit in the glass during the meal to release all the fine aromas.
+In the nose this wine shows ripe white peach and fresh blossoms, even a discreet nutmeg accent already makes the link in the nose with the nutmeg in my favorite asparagus dish.
+In the mouth, this wine is mouth-filling, warm, soft and very intense, which proudly offers resistance to the rich sauce with eggs and butter.
+Although it is surprising how this wine with its fine acids finishes everything in elegance and freshness and winks at the purity of the asparagus.
+Serve this wine at 10°C and let it warm up in the glass while eating to release all the fine aromas.
 SANTE!

 Baked asparagus with rye wing and beurre noisette

 Serving tip: Pour these wines from a carafe to give some extra oxygen, so the wine has the chance to show what it has to offer.
-White wines are still too little decanted, while there are a lot of wines that really benefit from it.
+Too few white wines are decanted, while there are many wines that really benefit from it.

 Leave a comment